Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 12. Use predator calls to lure blacktail deer.
 The fawn bleats can attract does and bucks.

-13. Fawn bleats are usually used by hunting that implement still-hunting strategies.
+13. Fawn bleats are usually used by hunting that implements still-hunting strategies.

 14. Set up treestands to hunt blacktail deer.